 The safety plan should demonstrate that the consortium partners know the state-of-the-art in the project area.
-The track record and experience of some partners in hydrogen safety research and engineering (as relevant to a particular project) is an added value to the project and could underpin the development of competitive inherently safer products.
+The track record and experience of some partners in hydrogen safety research and engineering (as relevant to a particular project) is an added value to the project and could underpin the development of competitive inherently safer processes and systems.

-3.2.3 Selection of incident scenarios
+3.2.2 Selection of incident scenarios